 I also like the way the book is divided into very short sections so that you can read a bit at a time.

-I definitely recommend this book if you want an introduction to how insects work.
-It is very definitely an introduction though and may well leave you wanting to find out more!
+I wholeheartedly recommend this book if you want an introduction to how insects work.
+It is definitely an introduction though, and may well leave you wanting to find out more!

 The Pocket Book of Insect Anatomy by Marianne Taylor published by Bloomsbury (2020) in association with the RSPB (Royal Society for the Protection of Birds.)

 If you're interested in insect emotions, there's an excellent article on the BBC Future website 'Why Insects are more sensitive than they seem'.